scaleoutsean/awesome-solidfire/README.md

 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
 Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
 - Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the IMT)

-If unsure, contact NetApp with any questions!
+If unsure, contact NetApp with any questions or ask in the [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) (free membership account required)

 Q: Does SolidFire work with my Kubernetes?